Conditions

 Diagnosing Small Fiber Neuropathy

 Small fiber neuropathy can be challenging to diagnose, as it may not show up on standard nerve conduction studies.
-Specialized tests like a small fiber skin biopsy may be needed.
+Specialized small fiber neuropathy testing via skin biopsy is often needed to detect damage to these tiny nerve fibers and provide a definitive diagnosis.

 Causes of Peripheral Neuropathy